SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 If you are interested in volunteering at SECMOL, fill out the volunteer form, and we will reply to you by email.
 The internet is unreliable in Ladakh so it can take 1 to 2 weeks to get a reply from us.
 Phones are even less reliable.
 If you email us, please be patient.

 Volunteer numbers have been increasing in the past few years, which is wonderful, but sometimes cancellations and no-shows have caused problems.
 For this reason, we have to ask domestic (Indian) volunteers to send their room and board to our bank account before we consider them confirmed.
 (It is not easy to send money internationally so we can not ask foreign volunteers to do this).
-So please email us, discuss all your questions, and then when both you and we agree that you should come, confirm by transferring the 4 weeks’ room and board.Volunteering calendar for 2017
+So please email us, discuss all your questions, and then if you are selected, confirm by transferring the 4 weeks’ room and board.Volunteering calendar for 2018

-October 2017 to April 2018: General volunteers are welcome, for a minimum of 4 weeks.
+From now to April 2018: General volunteers, for a minimum of 4 weeks.

 13 – 23 December 2017: Losar break.
 Most of our students will go home for Ladakhi Buddhist New Year, so this should not be counted in your minimum of 4 weeks.

 January 2018: If you can teach basic or advanced ice skating, figure skating or hockey, please come for January!
 The ice lasts about 25 Dec. to 10 Feb. (but is a bit mushy for that last week).
 If you don’t skate, you probably won’t want to come only for January, because it’s the coldest month, all other activities get disrupted during skating season, and you won’t have much to do except feel cold.